 Program & Membership Questions

-Pricing depends on the grade level of your students:
+How much is a Time4Learning membership?Pricing depends on the grade level of your students:

-In addition to the subjects specified below, Time4Learning includes the following:
+What does a membership consist of?In addition to the subjects specified below, Time4Learning includes the following:

-- A secure, ad free, online learning environment for your students to work in
+- A secure, ad-free, online learning environment for your students to work in

 - 24/7 access to our award-winning online curriculum

 What is the Time4Learning 100% satisfaction guarantee?Time4Learning offers a 14-day money back guarantee period.
 If our curriculum does not satisfy your family’s needs within the first 14 days of membership, we will refund your money directly to the credit or debit card used to pay for your membership.
 This offer is only valid for new members and does not include reactivated accounts.
 Further cancellation and refund policies are detailed in our billing policy.

 What subjects / courses are included with my membership?The preschool to eighth grade curriculum consists of standards-based language arts and math.